MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/Azure-Synapse-Link-view-in-Fabric.md

 ---
 title: Dataverse direct integration with Microsoft Fabric
-description: Link your data from Power Apps and Dynamics 365 in Dataverse with Microsoft Fabric Link and unlock advanced insights.
+description: Link your data from Power Apps and Dynamics 365 in Dataverse with Microsoft Fabric and unlock advanced insights.
 author: MilindaV2
 ms.author: Milindav
 ms.reviewer: matp